kdeguzm3/WeekNineteenReact/README.md

         $ App does not have case matching capability yet.
 Capitalize the first letter of every word in the query.
 Sort by is self explanatory.

+## Bonus

+        $ Try searching for "Air" "Fire" "Water" or "Earth"

 ## License

 MIT